HASE-Group/.github/profile/README.md

     cd /Directory_Containing_Jar_File/

-If you have root access runn the installer as root:
+If you have root access run the installer as root:

-    sudo java -jar Setup_HASE_3.8.0.1.jar
+    sudo java -jar HASEIII_Setup.jar

 Follow the installer instructions, selecting 'Install for Everyone' on the option page.

 If you do not have root access:

-Run the installer:   java -jar Setup_HASE_3.8.0.1.jar
+Run the installer:   java -jar HASEIII_Setup.jar

 Follow the installer instructions, selecting Select 'Install for Just Me' in the installation options.
 Make sure you choose an appropriate installation directory (e.g. not /opt in MAC OS X).
 After the installer finishes in this mode, you will have to make your own alias to /HaseInstallDirectory/bin/Hase to be able to run Hase (e.g. in .bash_profile).

 ### Model Files

-A collection of "official" models are provided in the https://github.com/HASE-Group/models.git repository along with associated documentation.
+A collection of "official" models are provided in the https://github.com/HASE-Group/hase_iii_models repository along with associated documentation.

 Each model is a git sub-module therefore when cloning this repository with git the --recurse-submodules should be used.
 Alternatively individual models can be cloned from individual model repositories.